nationalarchives/tdr-components/README.md

 The example data is `any` because this data is specific to the component you are rendering.

 ## Creating a new component
-You need to create a directory with a name in kebab case.
+You need to create a directory with a name in kebab case which describes the component.
+For example, `card` or `navigation-text`

 ### Minimum required files
 #### `macro.njk`